Free Kindy and CCS in Queensland (2026 Guide)

 What Is the Queensland Kindergarten Funding Scheme (QKFS)?

-- Providers set their own fees.
-QKFS reduces part of what you're charged — it does not cap your fees or guarantee free care
+The QKFS is a Queensland Government program that funds eligible kindergarten programs for 4-year-olds.
+Funding is paid directly to the provider, not to families.
+Providers set their own fees — QKFS reduces part of what you're charged but does not cap fees or guarantee free care.

 Official source: Queensland Government – Kindergarten programs